K4S4B4/testmkdoc/doc_en/docs/how-to-install/install-tensorrt.md

 # Install TensorRT

+!!!
+Info "You can skip this page"
+    If you are not going to use TensorRT, you can skip this page.

 This section is only for enthusiasts who want to improve performance even by 1ms/frame.
 (Using GTX1080Ti in our dev env, TensorRT has better performance than DirectML by 1ms/frame/camera in Precision mode, for example.)
 Requires an Nvidia GPU that supports CUDA, cuDNN, and TensorRT.